-- The most up to date information regarding the extent of the crushed rock landbank has been published in the South Wales Regional Aggregate Working Party (SWRAWP) Annual Report 2019 (published May 2021). - The landbank figures have been calculated according to the method set out in MTAN1 (Aggregates) and have been calculated using the average of the last 3 years sales (i.e. no allowance has been made for the demand trend). - The report identifies that NPT has a landbank figure of 47 years based on 3 year average sales (2017-2019).
-The figure of 43 years based on 10 year sales average (2010 2019).is deemed to be more prudent than the 3 year figure. - The most recent Regional Technical Statement (RTS) 2nd Review (published in September 2020) now expresses the landbank in terms of the annualised apportionment figure recommended for NPT which gives a landbank of 54 years. - It is therefore considered that the requirements of this indicator have been met for this monitoring period.
+- The most up to date information regarding the extent of the crushed rock landbank has been published in the South Wales Regional Aggregate Working Party (SWRAWP) Annual Report 2020 (published May 2023). - The landbank figures have been calculated according to the method set out in MTAN1 (Aggregates) and have been calculated using the average of the last 3 years sales (i.e. no allowance has been made for the demand trend). - The report identifies that NPT has a landbank figure of 43 years based on highest average (between the 3 year average sales (2018-2020) and the 10 year sales average (2011 2020). - The most recent Regional Technical Statement (RTS) 2nd Review (published in September 2020) now expresses the landbank in terms of the annualised apportionment figure recommended for NPT which gives a landbank of 54 years. - It is therefore considered that the requirements of this indicator have been met for this monitoring period.